Winter2024-NSCC-ECampus/assignment-02-list-operations-DeagleM902/README.md

 MergeSort will subdivide the list recursively, then merge the subdivisions into a sorted list.

-Main provides examples of a merge sort, as well as an example of sorting independently, then merging as a list.
+Main provides an example of a merge sort, as well as an example of sorting independently, then merging as a list.